BeanTheAlien/tf-web/README.md

 This recreation of Team Fortress 2 is a loyal port to HTML using the Babylon.js engine.

+# NOTE: DOWNLOADS WILL NOT WORK RN!
+STILL WORKING ON PACKAGES!

 # Builds
 tf-web-stable - TF web most recent stable build.
 Full package. - <a href="" download>download</a><br>
 [UNDER CONSTRUCTRION] tf-web-stable-bots - TF web bot multiplayer most recent stable build. - <a href="" download>download</a><br>